 Polymer nanocomposites mix particles billionths of a meter (nanometers, nm) in diameter with polymers, which are long molecular chains.
 Often used to make injection-molded products, they are common in automobiles, fire retardants, packaging materials, drug-delivery systems, medical devices, coatings, adhesives, sensors, membranes and consumer goods.
 When a team led by the Department of Energy’s Oak Ridge National Laboratory tried to verify that shrinking the nanoparticle size would adversely affect the mechanical properties of polymer nanocomposites, they got a big surprise.

 Blending nanoparticles and polymers enables dramatic improvements in the properties of polymer materials.
-Nanoparticle size, spatial organization and interactions with polymer chains are critical in determining behavior of composites.
-Understanding these effects will allow for the improved design of new composite polymers, as scientists can tune mechanical, chemical, electrical, optical and thermal properties.
+Nanoparticle size, spatial organization, and interactions with polymer chains are critical in determining the behavior of composites.
+Understanding these effects will allow for the improved design of new composite polymers, as scientists can tune mechanical, chemical, electrical, optical, and thermal properties.

 The ORNL-led study compared polymer nanocomposites containing particles 1.8 nm in diameter and those with particles 25 nm in diameter.
 Most conventional polymer nanocomposites contain particles 10–50 nm in diameter.
 Tomorrow, novel polymer nanocomposites may contain nanoparticles far less than 10 nm in diameter, enabling new properties not achievable with larger nanoparticles.

-Well-dispersed small “sticky” nanoparticles improved properties, one of which broke records: Raising the material’s temperature less than 10 degrees Celsius caused a fast, million-fold drop in viscosity.
-A pure polymer (without nanoparticles) or a composite with large nanoparticles would need a temperature increase of at least 30 degrees Celsius for a comparable effect.
+Well-dispersed small “sticky” nanoparticles improved properties, one of which broke records: Raising the material’s temperature less than 10 degrees Celsius (18 degrees Fahrenheit) caused a fast, million-fold drop in viscosity.
+A pure polymer (without nanoparticles) or a composite with large nanoparticles would need a temperature increase of at least 30 degrees Celsius (54 degrees Fahrenheit) for a comparable effect.

 “We see a shift in paradigm where going to really small nanoparticles enables accessing totally new properties,” said Alexei Sokolov of ORNL and UTK.
 That increased access to new properties happens because small particles move faster than large ones and interact with fewer polymer segments on the same chain.
 Many more polymer segments stick to a large nanoparticle, making dissociation of a chain from that nanoparticle difficult.